Underwater Pumped-Storage Hydroelectric Project Completes Its First Practical Test

 In any case physical efficiency isn't quite as big a deal with renewables as it is with fossil fuels.
 Renewables capture energy that you're not paying for in the first

+I saw that.
+My initial thoughts were based on pumping the air.
+It then clicked that they are pumping the water.
+So, yeh, my bad.
+Pumping an incompressible liquid is a vastly more favorable problem than the air.

+It still falls short of the efficiencies that can be had with mechanical coupling to a modern generator though.
+And as I've mentioned elsewhere, I think they have more underwater complexity because the pump units / turbines have to be at the same depth as the spheres in their case.
+I'd envision pulley

-The idea's good, their mechanisms are a bit odd (Score:2)
+The idea's good, their mechanisms are a bit odd (Score:3)

 I have a cottage outside of Marmora, who has a lovely pumped-storage kit in the form of a large mine (see the picture at